kaci65/100-days-of-code/log.md

 **Thoughts** I've been researching the "perfect layout and BG image" for my portfolio page, since 2pm.
 Nine and a half hours later, I have 20 tabs open and only 5 lines of code 😂😂😂.
 I tend to overthink stuff but today was on another level.
 I

 **Link(s) to work**: [Portfolio] (https://github.com/kaci65/projects-100-days-of-code/tree/master/portfolio)

+### Day 20: June 10, 2020

+**Today's Progress**: I redid the tribute page

+**Thoughts** Although I had earlier done the tribute page (on day 3 of the challenge), it was not up to par with the FCC checklist.
+I decided to redo it because I want to feature some of my projects on the portfolio page that I am yet to build.
+I based the tribute on JRR Tolkien, I love his books!

+**Link(s) to work**: [Tolkien Tribute Page] (https://github.com/kaci65/projects-100-days-of-code/tree/master/tolkien-tribute-fcc)